dbstapes/CSC315/README.md

 Lastly, there is an input field where users who are familiar with SQL can enter any SQL commands they desire (in this example, the input is "SELECT * FROM municipality_code;"):
 ![image](https://user-images.githubusercontent.com/123781077/234081454-7f646197-620f-4bec-99f8-4dc41f011655.png)

+To shut off the server when you are done, go back into the terminal and press CTRL+C to shutdown the server.

 P.S.
 Make sure to also run the following commands explained here to ensure Python, Flask, and Psycopg2 are installed: https://github.com/jdegood/flask7dbs/blob/main/README.md